 To provide the best possible service to our clients, Kirkland strives to hire, train and retain the most talented attorneys.
 Part of this commitment includes fostering an environment in which all lesbian, gay, bisexual and transgender (LGBT) attorneys have the greatest opportunities to thrive.

 In 2007, Kirkland formed a LGBT Subcommittee of the Firmwide Diversity and Inclusion Committee specifically to address the needs and concerns of LGBT attorneys and staff.
 Corporate partner Tana Ryan and intellectual property partner Edward Sadtler are the chairs of the LGBT Subcommittee.

 Kirkland has received many accolades for its diversity efforts.

-In 2015, for the eighth year in a row, Kirkland received a score of 100 percent on the HRC Corporate Equality Index (CEI) survey, earning recognition as one of the "Best Places to Work for LGBT Equality."
+In 2016, for the ninth year in a row, Kirkland received a score of 100 percent on the HRC Corporate Equality Index (CEI) survey, earning recognition as one of the "Best Places to Work for LGBT Equality."

 In 2014, The American Lawyer named Kirkland to the A-List, a ranking of the country's 20 elite law firms via a measure of their success in four core areas: financial performance, pro bono, diversity, and associate satisfaction.